ntpservernsk/bpir3ntp/README.md

 ## Preface

-I successfully configured a stable public Stratum 2 NTP server on a Banana Pi BPI-R3 router, integrating it into the [pool.ntp.org](https://ntppool.org) with maximum load provided by the pool.
+I successfully configured a stable public Stratum 2 NTP server on a Banana Pi BPI-R3 router, integrating it into the [pool.ntp.org](https://ntppool.org) with maximum load provided by the pool for my DNS zone.
 This was achieved without degrading the router's performance in my home network.
 The router runs vanilla OpenWrt 24.10.2 firmware without third-party packages.
 All instructions apply to this version.

 [BPI-R3 official page](https://docs.banana-pi.org/en/BPI-R3/BananaPi_BPI-R3)